-• If you’re researching health insurance options for a digital nomad visa application, check our our dedicated guide to digital nomad health insurance.
+• If you’re researching health insurance options for a digital nomad visa application, check our dedicated guide to digital nomad health insurance.

 • Disclaimer: Getting travel insurance is important, but we can’t make the decision for you.
 We can only provide information to hopefully make that decision a bit easier.
 Also, please note that we do not sell or provide insurance ourselves.